 The Dove HealthCare, Inc. Margaret Williamson Drinkwater Endowed Scholarship, in memory of Mrs. Drinkwater, was established by her daughter and son-in-law, Virginia and Larry Smith, and her grandson, Mike Tisdale, all officers at Dove HealthCare, Inc. The scholarship is awarded and renewable to a nursing major who demonstrates need and academic excellence.
 The recipient must maintain consecutive enrollment for up to four years and uphold a 3.00 GPA while enrolled at Barton College.
-An entering freshman must graduate in the upper 20 percent of the high school class or score at least 1000 on the SAT and indicate desire to enter the nursing program at the end of their sophomore year.
+An entering freshman must graduate in the upper 20 percent of the high school class or score at least 1,000 on the SAT and indicate desire to enter the nursing program at the end of their sophomore year.
 The scholarship has a regional preference for Wilson, Nash, Johnston, Edgecombe, Pitt, Warren, Halifax, Greene, Wayne, Lenoir, Franklin, and Duplin Counties.

-The Dunn Family Scholarship was established by Robert Lee Dunn, Jr. and family in memory of their mother and father, Mr. and Mrs. Robert Lee Dunn.
+The Robert L. Dunn, Jr. Family Endowed Scholarship was established by Robert Lee Dunn, Jr., and family, in memory of their mother and father, Mr. and Mrs. Robert Lee Dunn.
 This scholarship is awarded annually to an athlete participating in one of Barton College's intercollegiate sports.
-The recipient should be a native of Wilson County or one of the contiguous counties, and should have a minimum predicted 2.50 GPA.
+The recipient should be a native of Wilson County or one of the contigious counties, and should have a minimum predicted 2.50 GPA.
 The scholarship is renewable provided the recipient maintains a minimum 2.50 GPA and continues to participate in one of Barton's intercollegiate sports.
-In the event that the scholarship cannot be awarded to someone from the designated geographical areas, Barton College may select another athlete without regard to geographical restrictions.
+In the event that the scholarship cannot be awarded to someone from the designated geographical area, Barton College may select another athlete without regard to geographical restrictions.

 The John Walston Dunn Mathematics Scholarship was established to honor Mr. Dunn and his 40-year tenure as a mathematics educator at the College.
 The scholarship is awarded to a rising senior majoring in mathematics.
-The recipient is chosen by the faculty of the Department of Science and Mathematics based on the following criteria: displays an enthusiasm for learning, has willingness and patience in assisting others to learn mathematics, provides service to the college community, has leadership qualities, and has a minimum 3.00 GPA.
+The recipient is chosen by the faculty of the Department of Science and Mathematics based on the following criteria; displays an enthusiasm for learning, has willingness and patience in assisting others to learn mathematics, provides service to the college community, has leadership qualities, and has a minimum 3.00 GPA.
 Priority is given to the student seeking teacher licensure.

-The Ted and Patti Durham Memorial Fund was established by Marion F. Erwin and Daniel T. Erwin of Durham, North Carolina.
-The scholarship was established to honor two friends, who became as close as family to the Erwins during their college experience and beyond.
-The Ted and Patti Durham Memorial Fund is to be awarded to a full-time student actively pursing a bachelor's degree.
+The Tetl and Patti Durham Memorial Fund was established by Marion F. Erwin and Daniel T. Erwin of Durham, North Carolina.
+The scholarship was established to honor two friends who became close as family to the Erwins during their college experience, and beyond.
+The Ted and

+Patti Durham Memorial Fund is to awarded to a full-time student actively pursuing a bachelor's degree.
 The recipient must have a minimum 2.50 GPA on a 4.00 scale and must maintain a 2.50 GPA throughout his/her education at the College.
+Good citizenship and community activities should be considered.
+The scholarship will be awarded each year at the discretion of the Office of Financial Aid.